 Turn Off Auto Correct on Android

-Edited by Grimm, Crystal, Eng, Jen M and 1 other
+Edited by Grimm, Crystal, Eng, Jen M

 You are watching VisiHow, today we are going to teach you how to turn off auto-correct on your Samsung Galaxy S5.
 You can also turn it on if you'd like to.

 - 8Auto Replacement is the AutoCorrect; it simply corrects your words to what it thinks you want it to say.
 Now this can be a very annoying thing especially if you type different words, or you're not exactly sure how a particular word may be spelt in a different language.
 You can set this up for each keyboard.
 As you can see we have English set up, we have the Georgian script, and we have the Russian script.
 Now this will let you complete or replaces the word you are typing with the most probable word when you tap the space bar or a punctuation mark.
 There are times again where you may want this but as a general rule most people don't like it.Now I can tap on Auto Replacement.

 - 17A single tap on that will bring you to the Language and Input menu where you will have the full Language and Input option.You can scroll down through the settings panel until you reach the System option and then you will see a letter "A" inside a white square box in a gray circle, Language, and Input.

 - 20Tap on the recent apps/menu button, close the Settings app again.
 Tap back to get back to the home screen, and now we can swipe down on our notifications panel.
 We can tap the Settings icon on the top.There's another way we can access this, press the home button again to go back to the home screen.